Stay in Touch

-Our Conservation Programs helps the Maasai people of Northern Tanzania to invest in nature, supporting good practices on land use, planning, rangeland restoration and making participatory Mapping and Zoning.
-This programs mainly focus on premises of wilderness conservation that present obstacles to indigenous residents.
+Our Conservation Programs helps the Maasai people of Northern Tanzania to invest in nature, supporting sustainable land use practices, planning, rangeland restoration and participatory Mapping and Zoning.
+This program focuses on reducing wildlife and community conflict while ensuring both people and wildlife thrive.

 The people against poverty program is initiated in 2014 by the Nashipay Maasai Initiatives (NMI) in response to growing concern about the unprecedented and rising levels of poverty among pastoralists in the Makuyuni Area of Tanzania.